 The incident, NASA scientist Sten Odenwald called "legendary", didn't illustrate a single incidence of a vehicle being disabled.
 Not a single flight crash landed.
 Computers likewise seem to have survived.
 So is there a reason to believe this is a legitimate threat?

 Popular culture has people believing that a CME would return society to the stone age.
 The truth is, a X-class solar flare and CME could be a threat - but only to very specific environments.
 Just like we would plan for other localized disasters, we should look at the areas in which GIC's and latitude overlap and provide an environment in which GIC's are probable.
 Another consideration: since the Quebec outage, there have been numerous CME's that were much stronger.
 In fact, the strongest CME ever recorded occurred in 2003, and went largely unnoticed.
 Earlier that year, an outage unrelated to CMEs greatly impacted around 50,000,000 people, so we have facts to rely on, and other legitimate concerns to consider.

 The full Government findings Report can be found here.

 What About Weaponized EMP?

 Weaponized EMP is likewise a popular concern these days, and with some reason; The USAF in conjunction with Boeing and Raytheon have 'successfully' tested CHAMP (Counter-Electronics High-Powered Advanced Missile Project).
 Unlike Solar EMP, weaponized EMP uses high power microwaves (HPM), which aren't as affected by earth's stabilizing atmosphere.
 These are also very limited in terms of wave concentration, subject to attenuation and environmental conditions.
 Nuclear detonations (HEMP) is another concern.

 At present, AFRL isn't talking about the specifics of CHAMP.
 However, it's probably safe to say that given the necessary concentration of microwaves required to fry electronics that the weapon will be specific targets, rather than regional or global problems.
 Microwave weapons are extremely directional, narrow in scope, and probably not aimed at your Sentra.
-As of the time of this writing, it's not likely EMP weapons will be used to blackout a city, largely because at present they probably can't... and the actors who want to blackout cities (militaries) have conventional means of destroying power producing infrastructure with conventional means.
+As of the time of this writing, it's not likely EMP weapons will be used to blackout a city, largely because at present they probably can't... and the actors who want to blackout cities (militaries) have conventional means of destroying power producing infrastructure that are more reliable.